samperk03/2D--Platformer-/README.md

 Basic elements of a 2d platformer

+10/24/23 - added three levels with increasingly difficult terrain to navigate

 ## Implementation
-Built with Godot 4.1 - added 3 levels
+Built with Godot 4.1

 ## What Makes this a Game?